Chiranjeevi2001/Chiranjeevi2001/README.md

 &emsp; - Bash Scripting<br>
 &emsp; - Full Stack development<br>

-⚡ Fun fact: Ever since I started my education, I have always been in section A. And it had nothing to do with my name!
+⚡ Fun fact: Ever since I started my education, I have always been in section A. It had nothing to do with my name!

 ## 🌐 Socials: